 triggerLoad

-The triggerLoad function programmatically loads an image by updating its attributes from data attributes.
-It handles both standalone <img> elements and images within <picture> elements.
+The triggerLoad function programmatically loads an image by swapping its data attributes to standard ones.
+It handles both standalone <img> elements and images inside <picture> elements.

 The function performs the following operations:

-2. For standalone <img> elements, preloads the image in a temporary element to ensure proper loading.
+<img>elements, preloads the image in a temporary element to ensure proper loading. - Calculates the

 ts